How to create custom reports

 How to create a custom report

-- Click on Statistics near the bottom of the left-hand navigation pane, then click on Statistics Reports.
-The Statistics Reports sub-section will appear.
+- Click on Statistics near the bottom of the left navigation menu, then click on Statistics Reports.
+The Statistics Reports subsection will appear.

 - Click on New Report.
 The New Report page will appear.

 Here are the filters that you can use to specify the contents of your report:

 - Report - This is where you choose the subject of the report.
 The report can feature data about ad items, campaigns, zones, publishers, advertisers, geographic targets, or an overview.

 - Gear icon - This is where you choose which metrics or information to include in the report.
 Simply check or uncheck the options to include or exclude them, respectively.
 See The information and metrics in a custom report for details.

 - Filters - This is where you can further narrow down the included subjects of the report.
 Let's say you have three Publishers in your account, but you want to create a report about only one of them.
 To do so, Choose Publishers under Report.
 Then click on the Publishers dropdown menu under Filters and uncheck the names of the two publishers that you wish to exclude from the report.
 You can apply multiple filters to a single custom report.